fizzed/stork/README.md

 tarball it up to `target/stork-demo-hellod-X.X.X.tar.gz` (X.X.X is the version of your project).
 You can quickly try it out:

+    cd stork-demo/stork-demo-hellod
     target/stork/bin/stork-demo-hellod --run

 Or you can deploy it via SSH using `stork-deploy`:

     stork-deploy --assembly target/stork-demo-hellod-X.X.X.tar.gz ssh://host.example.com

+Or you can build a Docker image:

+    docker build -t stork-demo-hellod .
+    docker run -it stork-demo-hellod

 ## Usage